muldjord/skyscraper/README.md

 * Changed "startat" config.ini option to "startAt"
 * Changed "endat" config.ini option to "endAt"
 * Fixed "--relative" option when combined with roms in subdirs
+* "--unattend" options now answers "y" to all "--purgedb" prompt automatically

 #### Version 2.9.5 (22nd December 2018)
 * MAJOR: Added option "--purgedb vacuum" which vacuums all resources not related to your current romset.
 Remember to make backups of your cache before using this